-The basics of the blue economy and its contribution to the green agenda.
+11 The basics of the blue economy and its contribution to the green agenda.
 This is the business case for change: oceanic resources must be revalued as we evolve business to take care of the green agenda.
 We cannot achieve net zero targets nor the SDGs without considering blue natural capital, but equally the ocean economy must be governed by green principles.
-The issues around sustainable management, such as ownership, accountability, visibility and development.
+D2 The issues around sustainable management, such as ownership management, such as ownership, accountability, visibility and development.
 With limited national jurisdiction and often 'invisible' costs to overconsumption, the transition to a blue economy will require an even greater degree of multilateral collaboration than the green agenda.
-But achieving political coordination will remain challenging particularly in a G-Zero world that struggles with international governance even in wellestablished realms.
+But achieving political coordination will remain challenging particularly in a G-Zero world11 that struggles with international governance even in wellestablished realms.